marlinlang/marlin-docs/docs/source/library/std/Empty.rst

 ===================================

 A class that contains nothing.
-This can be used in e.g. a generic class instance, where the type does not matter.
+This can be used in e.g. a generic class instance, where the type is irrelevant.